NOMINATIONS ARE NOT YET OPEN.

 - Nonprofits, such as arts and culture organizations, community associations, educational institutions, and community service agencies headquartered or operating within the boundaries of the District;

-Folks running for Board may wish to attend the upcoming meeting of the Board of Directors, on Wednesday, July 15, 2020 from 6:00 to 8:00 p.m.
-They might also want to review the Cultural District Vision and Mission Statements. or even look at the full organizational Bylaws.
+That is all that is required.
+You may perhaps wish to attend one or more upcoming meetings of the Board of Directors, on Wednesday, June 15 or July 20, 2021 from 6:00 to 8:00 p.m., review the Cultural District’s Vision and Mission Statements. or even look at the full organizational Bylaws.

 Due to the special circumstances of the COVID-19 Shelter In Place, election of the President of the LCD will also take place using the same online balloting.
 All persons running for the Board are invited to also nominate themselves for the office of President, and the names of all those nominees will appear on the ballot; voting will be “instant run-off” style; votes for individuals who are not elected to the Board will be discarded and that voter’s next-highest-preference candidate will receive their vote.